Brett-Kennedy/DataConsistencyChecker/README.md

 It is necessary to first instantiate a DataConsistencyChecker object, call init_data() with the data to be cheked as a pandas dataframe, and call check_data_quality().
 After this is complete, there are a number of additional APIs available to examine the results and assess the findings, including APIs to summarize the patterns and exceptions by row, column, and test, to describe the most-flagged rows, and get the total score per row.
 In this example, display_detailed_results() is called, which displays each pattern and each exception found in detail, including examples of values for the relevant columns flagged and not flagged, and plots where possible.

-## API Documentation
-For detailed description of the API, refer to the Read the Docs page: https://dataconsistencychecker.readthedocs.io/en/latest/

 ## Example Notebooks

 **APIs Demo**